fireflyprotocol/pro-sdk/python/sdk/src/openapi_client/docs/OrderTimeInForce.md

 # OrderTimeInForce

-Specify order execution, and by default, all orders are GTT.
+The time-in-force policy for the order.
+By default, all orders are GTT.
 UNSPECIFIED is set to default.
 GTT: Good Til Time  IOC: Immediate Or Cancel  FOK: Fill Or Kill

 ## Enum